February 24, 2021 by eneubauer

 Hence, the desert is not the place one plans to visit for any length of time nor does one purpose to live in the desert.
 One does not go to the desert looking for water, lush vegetation, or a shaded place to rest.
 The desert, in most of its incarnations, is a “barren wilderness” where only the strongest survive, and ALL are put to the test.

 It is interesting to me that after the baptism of our Lord (Mt.
 3) he entered into the desert (Mt.
 4) for 40 days to be tempted by Satan.
 His desert sojourn preceded a short public ministry, rigged trial, torture, crucifixion, death, burial & ultimate resurrection.
 Why is this important?

-Lent, a season marked by repentance and return, is our collective call to enter into our own desert to face those temptations, habitual sins, unhealthy habits and / or any other stumbling block that is keeping US from entering into a deep and abiding relationship with the Lord Jesus Christ.
+Lent, a season marked by repentance and return, is our collective call to enter into our own desert to face those temptations, habitual sins, unhealthy habits, and any other stumbling block that is keeping US from entering into a deep and abiding relationship with Jesus Christ.

-The reason why we hesitate to enter into the desert and embrace our Lenten pilgrimage is the fact that facing SELF is probably one of the hardest things a human being does in his / her life.
-When we take time to stop, look within and uncover truth what we find is not pretty.
+The reason we hesitate to enter into the desert and embrace our Lenten pilgrimage is the fact that facing SELF is probably one of the hardest things a human being does in his/her life.
+When we take time to stop, look within, and uncover the truth what we find is not pretty.
 We find the sinful self.

 - Turned the stones into bread – to satisfy our perceived hunger rather than to rely on God as the ultimate provider.
 (Mt.
 4:4)

 - Jumped from the pinnacle of the temple – to satisfy our need for fame, power & popularity.
 (Mt.
 4:7)